sa-ne/rhel-edge-demo/README.md

 git clone https://github.com/sa-ne/rhel-edge-demo.git
 ```

 The configuration options for the deployment are stored in two files and differ slightly depending on the platform you are targeting (either KVM or AWS).
-Sensitive variables (keys, credentials, etc.) are stored in an Ansible vault and more general configuration options are stored in a variables file.
+Sensitive variables (keys, credentials, etc.) are stored in an Ansible vault (`local/vault.yaml`) and more general configuration options are stored in a variables file (`vars/config.yaml`).
 See below for additional details.

 ### Install Required Collections